rust-fractal/rust-fractal-gui/README.md

 - Probe based method to determine series approximation skip.
 - Multithreading of core loops through rayon.
 - Configurable location and rendering options.
-- Multiple save formats including PNG, EXR and KFR.
+- Multiple save formats including PNG and EXR.
 - Utilises scaling and mantissa-exponent based extended precision to allow for arbitrary zoom, whilst maintaining good performance.
 Verified to be working at depths exceeding E50000.
-Theoretically, this is only limited by MPFR's precision.
+This is theoretically only limited by MPFR's precision.

 ## Compiling
 You need to be able to compile the 'rug' crate which requires a rust GNU toolchain.
 Look in the documentation for rug for more information on how to do this.
 Once all required dependencies have been installed, build the crate with: